By Justin George Varghese and Martinne Geller

 The provision is in case Reckitt should itself be indicted, as the company has indemnification against liabilities arising from charges against Indivior, a spokeswoman said.

-Reckitt was just starting to regain investor confidence after a series of one-off problems including a safety scandal in South Korea, a failed product launch, a cyber attack and a manufacturing glitch.
+This also comes at a bad time for Reckitt, which was just starting to regain investor confidence after a series of one-off problems including a safety scandal in South Korea, a failed product launch, a cyber attack and a manufacturing glitch.

 Its chief executive Rakesh Kapoor, who oversaw several acquisitions and divestitures with the aim of turning Reckitt into a global consumer healthcare company, will retire this year, even though a major undertaking - splitting Reckitt into two business units - is unfinished.

 Kapoor took the reins at Reckitt in September 2011.
 Many of the allegations in the indictment relate to activities before this period, when Reckitt's CEO was Bart Becht, who took Benckiser public in 1997 and merged it with Reckitt & Coleman two years later.

 Reuters could not immediately reach Becht for comment on Wednesday.

 The potential penalty against Indivior is triple the annual revenue it made last year - or slightly more than the total revenue the company made from Suboxone film from 2010 to 2014.
 Indivior had net cash of $681 million at the end of the year.